sandesh2526/java-prep/README.md

 # java-prep
-A preparation guide for java interview
+A guide for some java concepts